kabachook/k8s-security/README.md

 ServiceAccount <----RoleBinding----> Role
 ```

-ServiceAcoount gets its permissions via RoleBinding, which is a connection between role and account.
+ServiceAccount gets its permissions via RoleBinding, which is a connection between role and account.

 In many apps it is required to create ServiceAccount with `cluster-admin` role binding, to work properly.
 Since `cluster-admin` role allows you to do anything in cluster, it leads to high risk of ServiceAccount token steal.